 In the last year, there have been no occurrences of the Board failing to comply with any of its own policies.
-Work will commence this year to update the Board's Governance Policies.
-The annual review of the Board By-Laws was completed this year.
+The Board has reviewed the Governance Policies, Board-CEO Delegation policies and the Board By-Laws this year.

 Fail to provide for the Board as many staff and external points of view, issues, and options as needed for fully informed Board choices.